 - Metabolic syndrome – a combination of three or more conditions such as high blood pressure, elevated blood sugar levels, and high cholesterol.

-- High blood pressure – hypertension is 3.5 times more likely to develop in obese individuals making them more at risk for heart disease.
+- High blood pressure – hypertension is 3.5 times more likely to develop in higher weight individuals making them more at risk for heart disease.

 - Atherosclerosis – obesity can lead to the accelerated buildup of plaque in the arteries.